-Syllabus of courses of FYBFM Programme (With effect from the Academic Year 2023-2024) 5.
+Syllabus of courses of FYBFM Programme (With effect from the Academic Year 2025-2026) 5.
 Ability Enhancement Course (AEC) 5A.a.Language and Literature II (3 Credits)

-5. Abilit 5.
-Ability Enhancement Courses, Value Enhancement Course, Indian Knowledge System 5.A Ability Enhancement Course (AEC) 5.A.a Language and Literature II Course Objectives and Course Outcomes Course Objectives CObj 1 To understand the effective use of power point presentation, relevance, and importance of conducting meetings CObj 2 To teach the formats of letter writing CObj 3 To enable the learners to adapt to the requirements of the industry.
+5. Ability Enhancement Courses, Value Enhancement Course, Indian Knowledge System 5.A Ability Enhancement Course (AEC) 5.A.a Language and Literature II Course Objectives and Course Outcomes Course Objectives CObj 1 To understand the effective use of power point presentation, relevance, and importance of conducting meetings CObj 2 To teach the formats of letter writing CObj 3 To enable the learners to adapt to the requirements of the industry.
 Course Outcomes COut 1 The learners learn to use statistical tools in power point presentations, write letters of enquiry and letters of complaint.
 COut 2 Learners acquire skills of Group discussions and Interviews.
-COut 3 Learners understand the basics of Group Dynamics and Roles of Participants in COUL 3 Organisational meetings.
-The understand the roles of Notices, Agenda and Resolutions at the meetings.
+COut 3 Learners understand the basics of Group Dynamics and Roles of Participants in COut 5 Organisational meetings.
+The understand the roles of Notices, Agenda and Resoultions at the meetings.
 COut 4 Learners understand the various kinds of Trade letters.
-00 15 Learners are able to write various letters such as complaints, claims, sales letters, COut 5 Letters under Right to Information Act, Consumer Grievance Letters, etc. Learners demonstrate the practical application of preparing flyers and leaflets to COut 6 help the learners demonstrate their creativity.
-CO / 7 Learners are able to understand various parts and types of Feasibility and COut 7 Investigative Reports.
-The Learners are able to identify the important points and present them in a COut 8 cohesive report.
-COnt 0 Learners are able to generate letters, reports and various promotional letters as COut 9 per industry norms.
+COut 5 Learners are able to write various letters such as compaints, claims, sales letters, COut 5 Letters under Right to Information Act, Consumer Grievance Letters, etc. CO-+ (Learners demonstrate practical application of preparing flyers and leaflets help the COut 6 learners demonstrate their creativity.
+COut 7 Learners are able to understand various parts and types of Feasibility and COut / Investigative Reports.
+COut 8 The Learners are able to identify the important points and present them in a COul 8 cohesive report.
+COut 9 Learners are able to generate letters, reports and various promotional letters as COul 9 per industry norms.

-Language and Literature II
+Language and Literature - II

 Sr. No. Modules No. of Lectures

-1 Presentation Skills 15
+1 Presentation Skills & Group Communication 15

 2 Business Correspondence 15

 3 Language and Writing Skills 15

 Total No. of Lectures: 45

 Sr. No. Modules

-1 Presentation Skills
+1 Presentation Skills & Group Communication

-Presentations: (to be tested in tutorials only) 4 Principles of Effective Presentation Effective use of PPT Effective use of statistical tools How to make a Power-Point Presentation Interviews: Group Discussion Preparing for an Interview, Types of Interviews - Selection, Appraisal, Grievance, Exit Meetings: Need and Importance of Meetings, Conduct of Meeting and Group Dynamics Role of the Chairperson, Role of the Participants, Drafting of Notice, Agenda and Resolutions Conference: Meaning and Importance of Conference Organizing a Public Relations: Meaning, Functions of PR Department, External and Internal Measures of PR
+Presentations: (to be tested in tutorials only) 4 Principles of Effective Presentation Effective use of PPT Effective use of statistical tools How to make a Power-Point Presentation Interviews: Group Discussion Preparing for an Interview, Types of Interviews - Selection, Appraisal, Grievance, Exit Meetings: Need and Importance of Meetings, Conduct of Meeting and Group Dynamics Role of the Chairperson, Role of the Participants, Drafting of Notice, Agenda and Resolutions Conference: Meaning and Importance of Conference Organizing Public Relations: Meaning, Functions of PR Department, External and Internal Measures of PR.
+Writing a corporate communication (Blog writing, News article)

 2 Business Correspondence

 Trade Letters: Purchase Order, Credit and Status Enquiry, Collection Explain in detail along with the specimens.
 Only following to be taught in detail:- Letters of Inquiry, Letters of Complaints, Claims, Sales Letters, promotional leaflets and fliers Consumer Grievance Letters, Letters under Right to Information (RTI) Act

 3 Language and Writing Skills

-Reports: Parts, Types, Feasibility Reports, Investigative Reports Summarization: Identification of main and supporting/sub points Presenting these in a cohesive manner
+• Reports: Parts, Types of Reports, Format of Report writing Summarization: Identification of main and supporting/sub points Presenting these in a cohesive manner

-Language and Literature II
+Language and Literature-II